How to protect and repair your microbiome alongside antibiotics

 When was your last course of antibiotics?
 Did you suffer symptoms during or after antibiotic treatment?
 Did you protect your microbiome health while taking antibiotics?
 And have you done a microbiome test to see if your gut microbiome needs any targeted support to repair?
 These are questions we often ask during a first consultation where we explore a client’s health history.

-Antibiotics are one of the most widely prescribed medical interventions worldwide and are a vital first-line treatment for many infections.
+Antibiotics are one of the most widely prescribed medical interventions worldwide.
+They are a vital first-line treatment for many infections.
 However, they are also one of the most significant causes of major disruption to our gut microbiome.
 At The Microbiome Group, we always advise clients to take probiotics and prebiotics alongside antibiotic treatment to limit any damage to their microbiome health.
 However, we often need to support people with microbiome repair following antibiotic treatment.

 Antibiotics commonly reduce key beneficial bacteria such as Bifidobacterium and Faecalibacterium, while allowing populations of opportunistic, inflammatory species such as Escherichia and Klebsiella to expand.
 This is why some people experience diarrhoea, which is a common complaint when on antibiotics.